Wednesday, June 30, 2010

 And here's an eye-catching leather magazine rack from Hagform, in Sweden.
 It comes in a number of colors: green, orange, red, black, etc. Update on June 2, 2012: This magazine rack is actually made by Midipy, a French company; Hagform is the French distributor.

 Here's another product from Sweden: The Stackmag, from Paug - available from Scand.
 Design Online in black, orange, purple, white and green.
-Update on March 5, 2011: Here's another place to buy it.
+Update on January 14, 2015: I'm no longer finding this product.

 And yet another Swedish magazine rack is this one designed by Anne Krook, from Krookodil.
 Again, you can buy it at Scand.
-Design Online. [via Ohdeedoh] Update on March 5, 2011: I'm no longer finding this one available for online sales.
+Design Online. [via Apartment Therapy] Update on March 5, 2011: I'm no longer finding this one available for online sales.

 This over-the-door reading rack from Jokari isn't as attractive as some - but it might fit your space perfectly.